 Missed payments and loan defaults can also damage your credit, dropping your score and leaving negative marks that stay on your credit report for seven years.
 That’s bad because bad credit can make future borrowing difficult and expensive.

 To avoid the negative consequences of taking out a business loan, here are some tips to help you manage your business loan successfully.

 6 tips to manage your unsecured business loan

 Before you sign any legal document, it’s important to make sure that you read it carefully and fully understand it.

-Your loan agreement will outline the details of how your loan works, such as how interest is calculated, when your payments are due and any loan fees.
-It also describes what happens if you happen to miss a payment or have other problems with the loan.
+Your loan agreement will outline how your loan work.
+You’ll see sections that show how interest is calculated, when your payments are due and any loan fees.
+It also describes what happens if you miss a payment or have other problems with the loan.

 Some common areas to look for in the agreement are: